MartaEspinosa-data/bikeshare_github/README.md

 - washington.zip - dataset used for analysis

 ### Credits
- The repository used can be find in: udacity/pdsnd_github
+ The repository used can be found in: udacity/pdsnd_github